khulnasoft-lab/design.khulnasoft.com/contents/components/principles.md

 ### Target audience

-Different teams require different principles in order to guide them, while some principles might be usefull to more than  one.
+Different teams require different principles in order to guide them, while some principles might be useful to more than one.
 It is important that the target audience is clear in order to avoid confusion while considering them when making decisions.

 ### Actionable and genuine